 1. Enhance self-service V-day specific FAQs

 As with many other holidays, Valentine’s Day comes with a host of its own specific frequently asked questions.
-These can range from questions about special promotions, to guaranteed shipping, to gift receipts, etc. This year, you can get ahead of these questions by optimizing these FAQs so an answer bot can take the answers and deflect more tickets with them.
+These can range from questions about special promotions, to guaranteed shipping, to gift receipts, etc. This year, you can get ahead of these questions by optimizing these FAQs so an QuickSearch Bot can take the answers and deflect more tickets with them.

 2. Give your Valentine’s Day bots some pep with custom dialogue